Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 “We really need emergency use authorization from the FDA in order to eliminate the arduous administrative burden that is accessing this medication,” Fortenberry said.

-Experts like Fortenberry are advising their patients using a risk-reduction model that centers around clear and safe communication around sex and intimacy.
+Experts like Fortenberry are advising their patients to use a risk-reduction model that centers around clear and safe communication around sex and intimacy.

 That process involves talking to your partners about their sexual histories, including any potential exposure to monkeypox, being aware of any unexplained sores or rashes on your own body or that of your partner and avoiding any type of intimate physical contact (including kissing, cuddling and sex) with someone who does have lesions on any part of their body.